Jaraxal/temperature-simulator/README.md

 - `tempFluctuation`: The maximum fluctuation in temperature per reading.
 - `minTemp`: The minimum allowable temperature.
 - `maxTemp`: The maximum allowable temperature.
-- `outputFileName`: The base name of the output file (without extension).
+- `outputFileName`: The file name of the json output file.
 - `simulate`: If true, the simulator runs without actual time delays.
+- `logFilePath`: The file name of the log file output.

 ### Sensors Configuration